hairybearsocialclub/hbsc-utils/README.md

-# Chia Python utils
+# HBSC Chia Python utils

-A collection of Python utils to make Chia development easier
+A collection of Python utils to make Chia development easier.
+Made by the Hairy Bear Social Club.

 ## RPC clients